Utah Department of Transportation

 • Widening to 6 general purpose lanes + 1 HOT lane

 • Only the 5 general purpose + 1 HOT lane option and the 5 general purpose lanes + 2 reversible lanes option were presented during the Alternatives Phase because these provided benefit in 2050 with less impact as compared to the other, wider options.
-At Level 2 screening, it was determined that the 5 general purpose lanes + 1 HOT lane concept would provide benefit while minimizing impact the most.
+At Level 2 screening, it was determined that the 5 general purpose lanes + 1 HOT lane concept would provide benefit while minimizing impacts.

 • If no capacity is added to I-15, even with all the other transportation improvements successfully implemented, we project it would take more than an hour to travel through the study area.
 By comparison, by implementing the 5 general purpose + 1 HOT lane option, we project a travel time of 30 minutes.
 While this is still an increase in travel time over today, we feel this best balances travel improvement with impact to the surrounding community.